How to Size a Charge Controller

 To select an appropriate charge controller, we need to calculate the Controller Input Current and Controller Load Current data.

-Let’s assume that we are using twelve Schuco MPE220PS09 solar panels to power our off-grid cabin.
+Let’s assume that we are using twelve Schuco MPE220PS09 solar panels (please not this module is just to illustrate the example and is no longer in production) to power our off-grid cabin.
 The solar panels are connected in two sets in parallels and six in series.

 The Schuco 220 W solar panel has a short circuit current of 8.12 Amp.

 Module Short Circuit Current x Modules in parallel x Safety Factor = Array Short Circuit Current

 8.12 Amp x 2 x 1.25 = 20.3 Amp (minimum Controller input current)